-German Shepherds are ready for basic training at around 6-7 weeks and the earlier that you get started, the better.
-If you’ve just brought home a German puppy and want to get them well trained, you’ve come to the right place!
+German Shepherds are ready for basic training when they are around 8 weeks old, and the earlier that you get started, the better.
+If you’ve just brought home a GSD puppy and want to get them well-trained, you’ve come to the right place!
 We put together this step-by-step guide for you to help you train your GSD properly, methodically, and successfully.
 Let’s get started!

 Socialization is arguably the most important step in successfully training any dog but is often the most overlooked aspect in training.
 German Shepherds are, by nature, protective and observant animals, and it’s vital for them to learn early who is a threat and who is not.
-There is a critical window — from 12-16 weeks — where socialization is crucial.
+There is a critical window—from 12 to 16 weeks—where socialization is crucial.
 During this time, your GSD should be exposed to many new faces, environments, and situations, as this will help them gain confidence around strangers rather than react aggressively toward them.

 This confidence is vital to proper training, as this is the foundation of learning new commands and techniques.
 Socialization also includes exposing your GSD to other dogs, as well as new places.
-Try to get them out to dog parks and interacting with other dogs and people.
+However, it is best to be cautious and only expose them to known, vaccinated, and healthy dogs if they are not finished with their vaccination schedule.
+You can still put them in a travel puppy bag or stroller and let them see and sniff the world from this safe place.
+Once they are fully vaccinated, get them out to dog parks, and have them interact with other puppies, gentle dogs, and people.
 You should not overdo it, though, as it can overwhelm them, especially in the beginning; 30 minutes a day is plenty.

 2. Crate Training

 Crate training is an invaluable tool for GSDs because it will teach them that it’s okay to be alone.
 Crates can also provide a safe space for them when things get overwhelming.
 If your GSD will be traveling frequently, crate training is essential, but it’s a great tool overall.
-Crate training can also help with feeding early on and alleviate separation anxiety.
+Crate training can also help with feeding and potty training early on and can alleviate separation anxiety.